JohansenJ584/Town_Out_West/README.md

 * Resource System

-  * Resource system, includes coin to buy new equipment from town, and wood which can be used to unlock new shops in the town.​
+  * Resource system, includes coin to buy new equipment from town, and wood which can be used to unlock new shops in the town.

   * Wood can be gathered from the forest by cutting down trees